30 Things Every Woman Should Own by Age 30

 The power suit is back and in full force!

-The Office Bag
+The Work Bag

-This large shoulder bag is the perfect bag to take to the office.
-It can fit a small laptop and all of your essentials for work.
+This structured shoulder bag can fit a small laptop, tablet, and other essentials, making it the perfect purse to take to the office.

-The Formal Event Dress
+The Formal Dress

-Black-tie wedding, gala or charity event?
-You'll need a formal event dress!
+Black-tie wedding, gala, or charity event?
+This gown is your go-to.

 The Classic Trench

-We love a good trench coat.
-When it's not cold enough for a peacoat or winter parka, style your look with a trench.
+When it's not cold enough for a pea coat or parka, reach for a trench.
 It'll add a little extra layer but no bulk or fuss.

 The Party Dress